Academic Competitions

 Funding

 A small stipend is provided to each student participating in a moot court or mock trial team for credit.
-Stipends do not cover all expenses for the competition should the student need to travel to an in person competition.
+Stipends do not cover all expenses should the student need to travel to an in-person competition.
 Students may only receive one stipend per their law school career.
-To check the amount of the potential stipend, students should consult with the Financial Aid Director Renee Ferrell before joining a team.
+To check the amount of the potential stipend, students should consult with the Financial Aid Officer before joining a team.

 Competition Descriptions